 Language of Love

-Every morning at 6:08 a.m. the voice of my son can be faintly heard from his bedroom.
+Every morning at 6:08 a.m., my son’s voice can be faintly heard from his bedroom.

 “Mommy…can I have some milk, please?”

-The communication is straightforward and his words convey exactly what he wants.
+The communication is straightforward, and his words convey precisely what he wants.

 Living abroad gives you a new understanding of communication.
-Here in Switzerland, there are four languages spoken, all depending on the region you find yourself in.
-It can not sometimes help, especially when you don’t realize that you have crossed over into a different region.
-For instance, a simple “thank you” can be “Merci,” “Bitte,” or “Grazie.”
+Here in Switzerland, four languages are spoken, depending on the region you find yourself in.
+It also doesn’t help when you don’t realize that you have crossed into a different region.
+For instance, a simple “thank you” can be “Merci,” “Bitte,” or “Grazie”, depending on where you find yourself.

 Communication is a funny thing.
 For us, language is always at the forefront because we deal with it every day.
-And yet, language, or better put, the actual words that we use, only tell a small part of what we want to communicate.
+And yet, language, or the actual words we use, only tell a small part of what we want to communicate.

-Research suggests that words (the literal meaning) account for 7% of the overall message, while the tone of voice accounts for 38%.
-But it is our body language that accounts for 55% of what we actually want to communicate.
+Research suggests that words (their literal meaning) account for 7% of the overall message, while tone of voice accounts for 38%.
+However, our body language accounts for 55% of what we want to communicate.

 I have found that most things that are truly important in life cannot be reduced to words, for our words fail us.
-Try to explain a sunrise over the ocean to someone or the moment when your child looks into your eyes for the first time.
-Try to come up with the syllables or adjectives to describe a loved one who just passed away.
-Our words fail us, for they can’t capture the fullness of truth.
+Try to explain a sunrise over the ocean to someone or the moment your child looks into your eyes for the first time.
+Try to develop the syllables or adjectives to describe a loved one who just passed away.
+Our words fail us, for they can’t capture the fullness of truth in a given moment.

-We recently were in Venice, Italy, during the boy’s Easter break from school.
-It was our first time there, and it is a city like no other.
-The canals, the history, the way of life, Venice is truly unique and beautiful.
-It was also Holy Week.
-So I was very grateful to attend St. Mark’s Basilica all week.
+We recently visited Venice, Italy, during the boys’ Easter break from school.
+It was our first time there, a city like no other.
+The canals, the history, the way of life—Venice is truly unique and beautiful.
+It was also Holy Week, so I was grateful to attend St. Mark’s Basilica all week.

 As I sat in St. Mark’s on Good Friday, there was a moment when I was spoken to in a different kind of language.
 It was the language of Love.
 For on this day, we remembered the death of Jesus on the Cross intentionally and distinctly.
 It was a day of action.
 Of silence.
 God was speaking through body language.